Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Impersonator
 ttt_impersonator_damage_penalty             0       // Damage penalty that the impersonator has before being promoted (e.g. 0.5 = 50% less damage)
+ttt_imp_credits_starting                    1       // The number of credits an Impersonator should start with

+// Hypnotist
+ttt_hyp_credits_starting                    1       // The number of credits a Hypnotist should start with

+// Assassin
+ttt_assassin_show_target_icon               0       // Whether Assassins have an icon over their target's heads showing who to kill.
+Server or round must be restarted for changes to take effect ttt_assassin_next_target_delay              2       // The delay (in seconds) before an assassin is assigned their next target ttt_assassin_target_damage_bonus            1       // Damage bonus that the assassin has against their target (e.g. 0.5 = 50% extra damage) ttt_assassin_wrong_damage_penalty           0.5     // Damage penalty that the assassin has when attacking someone who is not their target (e.g. 0.5 = 50% less damage) ttt_assassin_failed_damage_penalty          0.5     // Damage penalty that the assassin has after they have failed their contract by killing the wrong person (e.g. 0.5 = 50% less damage) ttt_asn_credits_starting                    1       // The number of credits an Assassin should start with

 // ----------------------------------------